rca(1) General Commands Manual rca(1)

 group the numbers it prints.
 These separators can be toggled on

-or off with 0/1 s (or separators).
-Separators will never appear
+or off with 0/1 sep (or separators).
+Separators will be applied

-cosmetic, based on the printed digits.
-No bitwise splitting
+solely on the printed digits.
+No bitwise splitting (e.g., into

 On input, the locale's currency symbol and thousands separator